Intellis-Blog-Software-Facility-Capital-Planning

 "We're flooding people with information.
 We need to feed it through a processor.
 A human must turn information into intelligence or knowledge.
 We've tended to forget that no computer will ever ask a new question."
 (Photo: Computer History Museum).

-After the war, she continued to serve in the military, rising in rank to Rear Admiral, and working in the advancement of computer technology.
+After the war, she continued to serve in the military, rising in rank to Rear Admiral and working in the advancement of computer technology.
 She has received numerous accolades for her contribution to the computer sciences.
-Grace left behind an inimitable legacy as a brilliant programmer and pioneering woman in male-dominated fields.
+Grace left an inimitable legacy as a brilliant programmer and pioneering woman in male-dominated fields.

 Jean Bartik